Santhosh-037as/iete/README.md

-✅ Dynamic Typing Recognition – Detects when specific words are typed ✅ Animated Jungle Background – Fully interactive environment ✅ Letter Bubbles – Letters appear and animate as you type ✅ Flask Integration – Sends typed letters to the backend
+✅ Dynamic Typing Recognition – Detects when specific words are typed ✅ Animated Jungle Background – Fully interactive environment ✅ Letter Bubbles – Letters appear and animate as you type ✅ Flask Integration – Sends typed letters to the backend (In progress)

 🎯 Future Enhancements: